Jaskaran170599/Opinion-Summarization/README.md

-# Opinion-Summarization
+# TransOpinion
-### The aim of this project is to create Abstract based opinion summarization using the power of transformers.
+### The aim of this project is to create Abstractive opinion summarization using the power of transformers.

 The study focuses on training different Transformers used in this project that is:
 #### Stacking